YoobeeWebTutors/javascript-manual/05-operators.md

 * Bagels cost $4.35 each (before tax).
 Write a program to calculate how much 9 bagels costs and output the total.
 Your program should output the answer $39.15.
 * Scones cost $0.60 each.
 Write a program to calculate and output the total price of 27 scones.
 You should get 16.2.
 * It costs me $3.80 to make 13 muffins.
-How much should I sell each of them for in order to cover costs?
+How much did each muffin cost to make?
 The answer is appx $0.29 each, but write a program to calculate this.
 * I have $100.
 How many bagels can I buy with that?
 The answer is 22, but write a program to do the calculation.
-  * The most sensible program uses the function JS provides to round a numbers down – go look it up.
+  * The most sensible program uses a function that JavaScript provides to round a number down – go look it up.
 However, it is possible to program this using `+`,`-`,`*`, `/` and one of either `parseInt` or `%`.
 * How many scones can I buy with $100?
 166, but write the program.
-* How many scones can I buy with the money left over from buying as many bagels as I could with $100?
-22 bagels, 7 scones, but write one program to calculate the bagels, then the scones.
+* How much change is left over from buying $100 worth of bagels?
+With that change, how many scones can I buy?
+22 bagels, 7 scones, but write one program to calculate all of this, bagels and scones.
+There should be $0.10 left over, too.

 ## Taxes Exercise